-buy gabapentin online reddit A “smart campaign” is a familiar term in the context of microfinance that seeks to help the poor.
+buy modafinil egypt A “smart campaign” is a familiar term in the context of microfinance that seeks to help the poor.
 It is about being fully transparent in the pricing, terms and conditions of all financial products.
 It is about working with the poor clients so they do not borrow more money than they can repay or use products that they do not need.
 It employs respectful collection practices and adopts high ethical standards in the treatment of the poor beneficiaries.
 It gives clients a way to address their complaints so they can be served more effectively.
 It ensures beneficiary data remains private.
 It protects clients, businesses, and the industry as a whole, through a set of seven core Client Protection Principles, or the minimum standards that clients should expect to receive when doing business with a microfinance institution.
 These may be briefly enumerated as under:

 - Appropriate product design and delivery: Providers will take adequate care to design products and delivery channels in such a way that they do not cause clients harm.

 - Prevention of over-indebtedness: Providers will take adequate care in all phases of their credit process to determine that clients have the capacity to repay without becoming over-indebted.

 - Transparency: Providers will communicate clear, sufficient and timely information in a manner and language clients can understand so that clients can make informed decisions.

 - Responsible pricing: Pricing, terms and conditions will be set in a way that is affordable to clients while allowing for financial institutions to be sustainable.